“A 12 or less? That’s good… right?”

 - If your target is 14 or higher, your initial chance of success is very high (90% and up).
 Bonuses have very modest effect on your chance of success, but a +1 bonus cuts your already-very-low chance of failure to two-thirds, while a +2 bonus cuts it to one-third.
 A -1 penalty, meanwhile, cuts your chance of success to about nine-tenths, while a -2 penalty cuts it to about four-fifths.

 Final summarization: Forget any numbers.
 Just make sure every newcomer understands this:

 - When your roll-under target is low (i.e., success is unlikely), even small bonuses and penalties have a huge effect on your chance of success.

 - When your roll-under target is high (i.e., success is already likely), bonuses and penalties have less drastic effect on your chance of success (although they greatly affect your remaining small chance of failure).

-- No matter what you’re rolling against, though, even small bonuses and penalties are always welcome.
-They’re always important, too, when degree of success matters!
+- No matter what you’re rolling against, even small bonuses are always welcome (as are even small penalties, when they’re penalties on the other guy).
+These small modifiers are always important, too, when degree of success matters!